robyndahl/GEOL316/CommunityPaleoecology.md

 ````
 Examine your plot and then answer the following questions:

 9. Which of the following site pairs do you think are most similar?
-(Click on `ediacaran.distance` in the environment pane to view matrix)
   + 118/128
   + 126/127
   + 101/102